One Way Ticket to Hell... and Back: Background

-The album was produced by Roy Thomas Baker, best known for his work with Queen, a major influence on The Darkness.
-Bassist Frankie Poullain left the band during the early stages of production on the album, with most bass parts on the album played by Dan Hawkins.
-Poullain has said that "Hazel Eyes" is his favourite track on the record, citing, "I defy anyone after a couple of beverages to listen to "Hazel Eyes" standing up and NOT get the Michael Flatleys."
-Poullain was already familiar with six of the ten songs on the album, playing "Hazel Eyes", "Dinner Lady Arms", "Seemed Like a Good Idea at the Time" and "English Country Garden" on tour with the band before his departure.
+The album was produced by Roy Thomas Baker, best known for his work with Queen, a major influence on the Darkness.
+Bassist Frankie Poullain left the band part way through the recording of the album, with bass guitars on the album played by Dan Hawkins.
+Poullain said that "Hazel Eyes" is his favourite track on the record, saying, "I defy anyone after a couple of beverages to listen to 'Hazel Eyes' standing up and NOT get the Michael Flatleys."
+Poullain was already familiar with six of the ten songs on the album, having played "Hazel Eyes", "Dinner Lady Arms", "Seemed Like a Good Idea at the Time" and "English Country Garden" on tour with the band before his departure.
 He also co-wrote four of the tracks featured on the album.
 The working title for the album was The Painstaking.